Skip to main content

 Create a Namespace with High Availability features

 To create a new Namespace with High Availability features, you can use the Temporal Cloud UI or the tcld command line utility.
-The following table explains how:
+The following instructions explain how:

 1. Visit Temporal Cloud in your Web browser.